adam-s10/FinalYearProject/README.md

 I will be implementing a web scraper that will download open-source data to be used by AI models.
 Furthermore, I will be evaluating said collected data against standard classifiers to determine their fitness.
 To create a predictive AI for the best classifiers that can be applied to a set of data.
 Thus, providing evidence to what “Similar” from the “No Free Lunch” theorem refers to.

+Note: To use the Kaggle Data Scraper you will need to create an account and create some directories to place a kaggle.json file in.
+This can be done by following this guide: https://www.kaggle.com/docs/api